dvidos/handcrafted-os/bootable/readme.md

 * other topics
     * Real time clock - reading, writing (see https://wiki.osdev.org/CMOS)
     * Beeper control for fun (maybe from PIT channel 2)
+* kernel monitor
+    * have a low level hotkey (e.g. Ctrl+Alt+Shift+M) to toggle some area of the screen to be used for kernel monitoring
+    * maybe it can have pages, left and right or something like that
+    * programs should not even be aware of it

 ### things done

+* reading real time clock
+* tests
+* cli/sti and spinlock methods
 * started kernel console, nice to play with it!
+    * show memory map (fragmentation etc)
+    * dump processes tables and info
+    * start/stop processes etc
+    * read and write specific memory address or port (byte, word, long)
+    * maybe send messages (IPC) directly to tasks
+    * report uptime, run tests or benchmarks, etc
 * bootloader, iso image & booted from usb stick
 * bootsector code (frozen for now, working with the kernel arg of qemu)
 * global descriptor table